ctogle/rms_seg/README.rst

 rms_seg
 =========

-`rms_seg` provides a simple function to compute a segmentation of an audio signal based on where its RMS level exceeds a specified threshold value (i.e. very crude silence segmentation).
+`rms_seg` provides the function `rms_segmentation` to compute a segmentation of an audio signal based on where its RMS level exceeds a specified threshold value (i.e. very crude silence segmentation).
+The function returns a 2-tuple containing a list of segments and the underlying RMS signal;
+segments are 3-tuples containing classification (1 for above threshold, 0 for below), and the start and end time of the segment in seconds.
+Adjacent segments always differ in classification.

 ------------
 Installation